resilar/crchack/README.md

   -o pos    byte.bit offset of mutable input bits
   -O pos    offset from the end of the input
-  -b l:r:s  specify bits at offsets l..r with a step s -B l:r:s  bits from the end of the input
-  -h        show this help
+  -b l:r:s  specify bits at offsets l..r with a step s -h        show this help
   -v        verbose mode